SarKaa/jailm8/README.md

 Sorry for the bad formatting, I am not used to using GitHub like this, but hopefully it is easy to understand

+This repo does not host any source code, it is just hosting useful files for the project, hence just to avoid confusion, THIS IS NOT OPEN SOURCE

 NOTE: etcher will not work when writing the iso

 Thanks to the checkra1n team for checkra1n